ibexa/documentation-user/docs/personalization/previewing_scenario.md

 # Previewing scenario results

-If your [user Role](../site_organization/organizing_the_site.md#permissions) includes the `Personalization/View` Policy, you can see what content items/products are recommended to the end user when specific [scenarios](scenarios.md) are triggered.
+If your [user Role](../site_organization/organizing_the_site.md#permissions) includes the `Personalization/View` Policy, you can see what Content items/products are recommended to the end user when specific [scenarios](scenarios.md) are triggered.
 Depending on the scenario type, you may need to provide additional information to see the recommendation results.